A quick guide on In-game known issues and How to deal with them

 - Events that lead to effects similar to 1 turn de-synced Fast Moves (e.g. in-between Fast-Move micro-lag or delays during the initial matchup) may be determined to be grounds for a rematch depending on their significance on the battle outcome.
 Although desync may be considered as a very specific case of 1 turn lag that falls into the current state of the game it’s not the same in-game issue (check out Section 2).

-- If 2 or more turns are lost by a single player, that may be determined to be grounds for a rematch depending on the circumstances of the battle, since it may be considered as lag (check out Section 2).
+- If 2 or more turns are lost by a single Competitor, that may be determined to be grounds for a rematch depending on the circumstances of the battle, since it may be considered as lag (check out Section 2).

-- What was once known as Fast-Move Denials (failure to register Fast-Move usage when the opponent’s Pokémon activates a simultaneous Charge Move) and Charge-Move Refunds (failure to register Charge-Move activation when the opponent switches simultaneously) cannot happen in current versions of the game.
+- What was once known as Fast-Move Denials (failure to register Fast-Move usage when the opponent’s Pokémon activates a simultaneous Charge Move) and Charge-Move Refunds (failure to register Charge-Move activation when the opponent swaps simultaneously) cannot happen in current versions of the game.
 Situations that may be confused with these are all related to desync and therefore not grounds for a rematch.

 - The game may fix the desync issue at any point of the battle.